Lenders accept many forms of collateral. Find out if you can use life insurance to secure your business loan.

 This form doesn’t designate the lender as a beneficiary.
 Instead, it gives the lender a lien on the policy as long as there is a balance left on the loan you’re securing.
 Once the loan is repaid in full, life insurance rights transfer back to you.

-Cautions to consider when using life insurance to secure a business loan
+Cautions to consider when securing a business loan with life insurance

 As with putting down any collateral for a loan, there’s some risk associated with using your life insurance policy as security.

 - If your loan has a balance, your family won’t get everything.
 In the event of your death, the lender gets first claim to your life insurance payout.
 Any remaining balance on your payout goes to your beneficiaries, but there could be nothing left, depending on the amount of the loan.